Nationalization

 • Screening confirmation must be verified directly between UAAR and the partnering Tribal Nation before processing begins.

-• The administrative contribution is non-refundable.
+• The administrative donation is non-refundable.

 • You have read and understand the full UAAR Nationalization Process outlined above.